-On the two-hundredth anniversary of her death, this UWA Institute of Advanced Studies - Centre for Medieval and Early Modern Studies Lecture Series presents new perspectives on the life and work of Jane Austen.
-Drawing upon the latest literary and historical research, UWA researchers tackle key themes in Austen's work and the wider social and cultural contexts in which she created her now world-famous novels.
+On the two-hundredth anniversary of her death, this UWA Institute of Advanced Studies - Centre for Medieval and Early Modern Studies Lecture Series presented new perspectives on the life and work of Jane Austen.
+Drawing upon the latest literary and historical research, UWA researchers tackled key themes in Austen's work and the wider social and cultural contexts in which she created her now world-famous novels.

 Lectures in this Series

 - 14 March - 'Hardly any women at all?'
 Literary landscapes at the time of Jane Austen.
 Speaker: Dr Katrina O'Loughlin, UWA

 - 4 April - 'The everyday stuff of life?': Jane Austen and the law.
 Speaker: Associate Professor Kieran Dolin, English and Cultural Studies, The University of Western Australia